ranfysvalle02/Interactive-RAG/blog.md

 **Unlocking the Future:**

 Effective chunking maximizes the retrieval vector relevance score, enabling LLMs to generate the most accurate and insightful responses possible.
 By understanding the impact of chunk size and other relevant factors, we can unleash the full potential of LLMs and unlock exciting opportunities for the future.
+In this tutorial, the chunk size we will be controlling interactively is the retrieval chunk.

 ## Interactive Retrieval Augmented Generation